 Following the Great Recession, in April 2011, most of those clients who had put their projects on hold were ready to start-up again immediately.
 The team stepped up, reformulated, and made an amazing revenue year happen.
 Those who were available came back on board.

-For Rich and the other partners at Menlo, their agility was proof of their freedom-centered, rather than fear-based, culture and design:
+For Rich and the other partners at Menlo, their agility was proof of their freedom-centered, rather than fear-based management styles, culture, and design:

 “People remember how you treat them in tough times.
 Whether they stay or not, they tell stories about you.
 And that pays incredible dividends.
 You have to get the people you need, but the bigger challenge is getting their minds, their hearts, their spirits.
 If they’ve left those at home, you’re not getting their best work, productivity, or engagement.”

 Despite the fear they felt at Menlo when the recession took hold, leaders continued to operate with a freedom-centered mindset and design.
-The result was the engagement, agility, and innovation that would ensure their continued growth and success to this day.
+The result was the engagement, agility, and innovation that would ensure their continued growth, positive bottom line impact, and success to this day.

 Freedom, along with accountability, massively contributes to a company’s ability to attract and retain top talent, fully engage their people, and build a workplace environment where everyone can thrive.
 Freedom at Work is not a utopian concept—it’s a powerful organizational system and strategy that is proven to deliver sustainable revenue growth and resilience.
 And that’s something any business leader should want.